Welcome to Dawlish College.

 Welcome to Dawlish College’s vibrant, fully inclusive Music Department where we aim to enrich every student’s education through a dynamic and comprehensive approach to music.
 The ethos of the department is one of inclusivity for all students and the development of a life-long love of music.

 In Year 8 students build on the skills acquired in Year 7.
-The compositional skills that they began to work with are developed further by introducing Serialism and Minimalism.
-They also explore a range of musical genres from Japanese improvisation to Blues.
+The compositional skills that they began to work with are developed further by introducing Minimalism and different Structures and Form.
+They also explore a range of musical genres from Japanese improvisation, Film Music and Blues.

 For more information please contact JWaterworth@dawlish.devon.sch.uk